CarolWainstein/fokus/README.md

 ## Getting Started

-To use Fokus, simply open the [live demo](#) or clone the repository and open the `index.html` file in your preferred web browser.
+To use Fokus, simply open the [https://carolwainstein.github.io/fokus/](#) or clone the repository and open the `index.html` file in your preferred web browser.

 ## Usage